mozilla/bedrock/docs/contentful.rst

 How to preview your changes on localhost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When viewing a page in Contentful, it's possible to trigger a preview of the draft page.
 This is typically rendered on www-dev.allizom.org.
 However, that's only useful for code that's already in ``main``.
-If you want to preview Contentful content on your local machine - eg you're working on a feature branch that isn't ready for merging - do the following:
+If you want to preview Contentful content on your local machine - e.g. you're working on a feature branch that isn't ready for merging - do the following:

 * In the right-hand sidebar of the editor page in Contentful...
 * ...find the Preview section...